Community, Civil Rights Groups Welcome San Francisco Police Department Suspending Participation in the Federal Government’s Joint Terrorism Task Force

 “After seven years of advocacy we welcome the suspension of SFPD participation in the JTTF,” said Brittney Rezaei, CAIR-SFBA Civil Rights Attorney.
 “As our concerns with the conduct of the federal government increase, we are happy to see our police department take this important step to ensure its commitment to protecting our community.”

-“This puts SFPD in alignment with the Mayor, the Board, and other city officials in recognizing the urgent need to ensure that federal agencies and policies are consist with San Francisco’s laws and values,” said Alan Schlosser, ACLU Northern California Senior Counsel.
+“This puts SFPD in alignment with the Mayor, the Board, and other city officials in recognizing the urgent need to ensure that federal agencies and policies are consistent with San Francisco’s laws and values,” said Alan Schlosser, ACLU Northern California Senior Counsel.

 “Ending SF's relationship with the JTTF is instrumental in fighting against the targeting of Arabs and Muslims through local and federal law enforcement, particularly in this moment,” said Lara Kiswani, AROC Executive Director.
 “We have said all along that no reform or oversight of this collaboration would protect our communities.
 This win is a result of tireless community advocacy and organizing against policing to ensure that all communities are protected, and that SF acts on its commitment to be a Sanctuary city.”